Why don’t most Jewish people see Jesus?

 Rabbinical Judaism

-With the Roman destruction of Jerusalem including the Temple with its altar in 70 AD, Jewish religious leaders gathered at Yavneh, near Tel Aviv today, to settle their greatest dilemma of what could be done for the atonement of sins now that sacrifices were no longer possible.
-Of course, the Jewish believers in Yeshua knew no further sacrifice was necessary after His once-for-all offering at Calvary, but the religious leaders who had rejected Yeshua were forced to come up with a Plan B for forgiving sins..
+With the Roman destruction of Jerusalem, including the Temple with its altar in 70 AD, Jewish religious leaders gathered at Yavneh, near Tel Aviv today, to settle their greatest dilemma.
+What could be done for the atonement of sins now that sacrifices were no longer possible?

-Everything the Old Testament pointed to – Jesus’s substitutionary sacrifice of His life, His blood shed on the cross, as the only means through which any one of us can be saved, was rejected and this works-based effort to gain right-standing with God was implemented, rewriting Judaism.
+Everything the Old Testament pointed to – Jesus’s substitutionary sacrifice of His life, His blood shed on the cross as the only way of salvation – was rejected.
+Instead, scholars implemented this works-based effort to gain right-standing with God, rewriting Judaism.

-Couple the idea of good works being enough for forgiveness of sin with the early Church’s horrifying treatment of the Jews, and we might understand the Jewish resistance to consider Jesus at all.
+When we couple the idea of good works being enough for forgiveness of sin with the early Church’s horrifying treatment of the Jews, we might understand the Jewish resistance to consider Jesus at all.

 “Jews don’t do Jesus”